Pre-apprenticeship plumber students hard at work at Herzing College in Toronto

 No. Theoretically, you could just ask any licensed plumber to take you on as an apprentice.
-But, since you bring no real skills to the table, why would they choose you over someone who did a plumber training program?
+But since you bring no real skills to the table, why would they choose you over someone who did a plumber training program?

-Steve’s been a plumber for 27 years.
+Steve’s been a plumber for over 27 years.
 We asked him if he would hire someone off the street as an apprentice, and he said probably not—and neither would most other plumbers.

 “Why would they hire you over someone who’s done the training, and already has plumber knowledge and skills?
 You’re a liability.
 There’s a greater overall cost to the employer, because you don’t really know what you’re doing.